Loneliness

 What can you do to help lonely neighbours?

 If you think there may be lonely people among your neighbours, there are many things you can do to help them to combat their loneliness.
+In fact, as a Neighbourhood Watch coordinator you could be ideally placed to play a key role in combatting loneliness in your locality.

 A recent programme run by the Joseph Rowntree charities, looking at how community activities could contribute to the wellbeing of people at risk of or experiencing loneliness, found that having a key individual to motivate, train, and encourage individuals within a community to interact and get others engaged, can be very important.